Scioto County assistance programs.

 Those individuals or families who eminent homelessness need to bring an eviction notice or utility service disconnect notice to the shelter, and they may be able to help with grants or funds.

-For more information about the Scioto County Homeless Shelter and the rent programs offered call 353-4085.
+For more information about the Scioto County Homeless Shelter and the rent programs offered, or to apply, call 353-4085.

 The Community Action Organization of Scioto County has programs and resources that can help people find a job, and also increase their employment skills.
 The non-profit also coordinates low cost dental care, run a food pantry, and offer information on loans and grants from HEAP or other programs.